Apart from the famous Terracotta temples and its various art forms, there are few other interesting things that we saw in Bishnupur Town.

 Fauzdar’s Ganjifa cards at Bishnupur Town

 Ganjifa cards are the forefathers of the 52 card playing cards that are universally played today.
 It is said that Babar brought them to India from Central Asia when the game used to have more than 96 cards.
 From the time of Akbar, the cards were restricted to 96.
 These 96 cards consisted of 8 sets of 12 cards each.
-Most of these cards were hand made with various themes hand painted on them.
+Most of these cards were handmade with various themes hand painted on them.
 The artist chose his or her own themes.
 Today, Bishnupur’s Fauzdar family is the only family that still makes these Ganjifa cards.
 They make it on cloth that is layered and hardened so much that it is difficult to believe that it is cloth.
 The cards are then hand painted with vegetable colors.

 Dasavatar – Avatars of Lord Vishnu

-The theme that this family paints is Dasavatar i.e ten avatars of Lord Vishnu.
+The theme that this family paint is Dasavatar i.e ten avatars of Lord Vishnu.
 They also used to do Nakshband cards, which they do only on order now.
 The cards are pretty expensive.
 But then the family said that they only sell a few sets every year.
 Living in a small workshop cum shop cum home, the family was hospitable.
 And very open to sharing information about the art form that they are keeping alive.
-I plan to do a little more research on this and write a separate post on this old card game sometime.
+I plan to do a little more research on this and write a separate post on this old card game sometimes.

-Bishnupur Town has a small Museum housed in an old house on two floors.
+The town has a small Museum housed in an old house on two floors.
 It has a display of local artwork and the artifacts found from the excavations in the region.
 The most curious display is a Panchmukhi Ganapati, with four heads in four directions and one head on top of these four heads.
 It has a small gallery dedicated to the Musical Gharana of the city depicting the various prestigious events and personalities of the city and their association with the music.
 There is a display of all the musical instruments as well.

-Gateway of Fort
+Gateway to Fort

-One of the kings Raghunath Singh II of Bishnupur had an affair with a dancing girl called Lal bai and had a child with her.
+One of the kings Raghunath Singh II of Bishnupur had an affair with a dancing girl called Lal Bai and had a child with her.
 The queen was upset with this and wanted to take revenge.
 There are two versions of the story after this.
-One says that the queen killed the king and committed sati on his funeral pyre.
+One says that the queen killed the king and committed Sati on his funeral pyre.
 But before doing that she drowned Lal Bai in this lake.
 Hence the queen is also known as the Pati Ghatini Sati.
 The other version that we heard from our taxi driver was that the queen created a situation where the king had to put Lal Bai and her child in a boat with a hole and leave in this lake and they died in this lake.
 Hence the lake came to be known as Lal-Bandh.